koinos/koinos-docs/docs/developers/guides/token.md

 ```

 !!! note
-    When using the `register_token` command as indicated by the documentation on [Koinos CLI](../cli.md) under the [`.Register token`](../cli.md#register-token) section, the decimals of the token are taken into consideration.
+    When using the `register_token` command as indicated by the documentation in the [Koinos CLI: Register token](../cli.md#register-token) section, the decimals of the token are taken into consideration.
 As demonstrated above, we are sending 0.00000001 MTN as indicated by the 8 decimal places.
 If you want to use `register_token` with an offline wallet, you need to provide the precision and symbol manually.

     ```
     register_token mtn 163m4hKj1QHLCyHgnyNPw8TZU5ov25QGQX MTN 8